 As an alternate to paying tuition and fees in full on the due date of each semester, a student may elect to divide the cost into equal monthly payments, beginning in July of each year.
-There is an enrollment fee for this service, which is administered by Tuition Management Systems, www.afford.com or (800) 356-8329.
+There is an enrollment fee for this service.
+Enrollment may be completed online at https://payplan.officialpayments.com.
 Please note: Payment plans are not available for summer school.